PET INSURANCE

 Reimbursement

-A reimbursement is the money you receive for covered expenses after submitting a claim.
-Typically, reimbursements are paid after you’ve met your plan’s deductible.
+A reimbursement is the money you receive for covered expenses, and you usually select a reimbursement rate when you enroll in a pet insurance plan.
+Typically, pet insurance works by you submitting a claim and then receiving reimbursements for covered costs after you’ve met your plan’s deductible.
 With MetLife Pet, most claims are reimbursed in about 10 days, and you can choose how you get reimbursed — through direct payments or a paper check.

 Reimbursement Percentage